fbpx

 The person responsible for carrying out each stage of probate is the executor.

-The deceased person usually names them and is often their spouse or a son or daughter, although not exclusively.
+The deceased person usually names them.
+They are often their spouse, son or daughter.
 The deceased can name up to four people as executors of their will.

 If they did not name anyone as an executor, the responsibility would usually be given to the next of kin.